Allanbikundo/kyosk_interview/Readme.md

 ### Decisions

-1. Used `NodePort` for external access in Minikube to avoid the need for a cloud-based load balancer.
+1. Used `NodePort` for external access in Minikube.
 2. Leveraged `kompose` for converting `docker-compose.yml` into Kubernetes manifests for faster setup.

 ### Assumptions